 The Company has definitive license agreements to market both the Company's umbilical cord blood and menstrual stem cell programs in Costa Rica, El Salvador, Guatemala, Honduras, Nicaragua, Panama and Pakistan.
 In October 2012, the Company sent notice of termination to the Company's Venezuelan affiliate, which represents Venezuela, Chile, Colombia and Peru, for failure to meet its payment obligation in accordance with the contract.
 Subsequent to the notice of termination, payment was received for outstanding processing and storage fees due from Venezuela.
 The Company is in the process of discussing a new agreement.
-The Company continues to accept umbilical cord blood and menstrual stem cell specimens to be processed and stored during the negotiations.
+The Company continues to accept umbilical cord blood stem cell specimens to be processed and stored during the negotiations.
 In December 2012, the Company sent notice of termination to the Company's affiliate in Ecuador for failure to meet its payment obligation in accordance with the contract.
-Subsequent to the notice of termination, payment was received for outstanding processing and storage fees due from Ecuador.
+Subsequent to the notice of termination to the Company sent for outstanding processing and storage fees due from Ecuador.
 The Company is in the process of discussing a new agreement.
-The Company continues to accept umbilical cord blood and menstrual stem cell specimens to be processed and stored during the negotiations.
+The Company continues to accept umbilical cord blood stem cell specimens to be processed and stored during the negotiations.

-Processing and storage revenues from specimens originating in territories that store at the Company's facility in Oldsmar, Florida totaled \$374,221 and \$406,385 for the three months ended February 28, 2013 and February 29, 2012, respectively, and are reflected in processing and storage fees in the accompanying consolidated statements of operations.
+Processing and storage revenues from specimens originating in territories that store at the Company's facility in Oldsmar, Florida totaled \$382,979 and \$387,128 for the three months ended May 31, 2013 and May 31, 2012, respectively, and are reflected in processing and storage fees in the accompanying consolidated statements of operations.
+Processing and storage revenues from specimens originating in territories that store at the Company's facility in Oldsmar, Florida totaled \$757,199 and \$811,633 for the six months ended May 31, 2013 and May 31, 2012, respectively, and are reflected in processing and storage fees in the accompanying consolidated statements of operations.

-The following table details the initial license fees for the technology and marketing agreements and processing and storage royalties earned for the technology agreements for the three months ended February 28, 2013 and February 29, 2012.
+The following table details the initial license fees for the technology and marketing agreements and processing and storage royalties earned under the technology agreements for the three and six months ended May 31, 2013 and May 31, 2012.
 The initial license fees and processing and storage royalties are reflected in licensee income in the accompanying consolidated statements of operations.

-For the three months ended
+Three Months Ended May 31, 2013 Six Months Ended May 31, 2013

-February 28, 2013 February 29, 2012 2
+Process Process

-Process and Process and
+and and

 License Storage License Storage

 Fee Royalties Total Fee Royalties Total

-India \$ - \$169,412 \$169,412 \$ - \$169,412 \$169,412
+India \$ - \$169,412 \$169,412 \$ - \$338,824 \$338,824

-Mexico 154,122 154,122 167,330 167,330
+Mexico 158,818 158,818 312,940 312,940

-Nicaragua 5,000 5,000
+Nicaragua

-Total \$ - \$323,534 \$323,534 \$5,000 \$336,742 \$341,742
+Total \$ \$328,230 \$328,230 \$ \$651,764 \$651,764